dominictarr/level-couch-sync/README.md

 * `sync.emit('data', data)` emitted for each data object received from the couch
 * `sync.emit('progress', ratio)` emitted each time data has been written to levelup.
 The `ratio` is defined as how much data that has been written from the current update sequence.
 When there is something to be read from the couch then `0 < ratio < 1.0` and when `ratio > 1.0` it means we are syncing live!
+* `sync.emit('fail', err)` emitted when there is an error fetching the `sourceUrl` from couchdb before the request will be tried again using fibonacci backoff
 * `sync.emit('max', maxSeq)` emitted when a request has been made to the source url. `maxSeq` is the value of the `update_seq` property in the JSON response

 # License